 The Olathe Public Schools provides a variety of learning experiences for children ages birth to 5 years of age in the school district.

 For specific information any of these programs, please click the link to the left.

 - Early Childhood Special Education: Our Early Childhood Special Education programs serve children who demonstrate a significant delay in one or more areas of development (cognition, motor, social, communication, adaptive).
 Services can be provided within a range of environments.

-- Jump Start: Olathe's Jump Start program serves 4-year-old children the year before kindergarten who meet at-risk criteria (teen parent, free lunch, parents speak a language other than English, single parent families, migrant status, child in foster car, child is homelss, parent lacks a high school diploma or GED).
+- At-Risk Preschool / Jump Start: Free preschool and transporation may also be available for children who meet certain criteria (teen parent, free lunch, parents speak a language other than English, single parent families, migrant status, child in foster car, child is homelss, parent lacks a high school diploma/GED).

 - Olathe Head Start: Olathe Head Start serves children between the ages of 3 and 5 who meet program requirements from the federal government.

 - Olathe Parents as Teachers: Parents as Teachers promotes optimal early development, learning, and health of children by supporting and engaging their parents and caregivers through home visits, playgroups, screenings, and resources.
 Visit the Parents as Teachers website.

 These programs and services are designed to help build a strong foundation for lifelong learning.